tinacms/tina-graphql-gateway/packages/client/readme.md

 This "@forestryio/client" package allows you to access your datasource through a GraphQL adapter.
 You might want to use this for a few reasons:

-### Consistent data querying of dynamic datasource through a GraphqQL API
+### Consistent GraphqQL API regardless of your datsource

 If your content is backed by Git, you might want to use your local content in development.
 With your production Cloud Editing Environment, you can use our "Tina Teams" server to fetch your content.
 The API for both backends will be consistent, so you can easily switch between the two datasources without changing your site's code.

 ### GraphQL Typescript type generation

 With the "@forestryio/cli" package, you can generate typescript types based on your schema.
+Your schema will be defined within your site in the **.forestry** folder

 ## Install